TexasInstruments/tvm/ti-docs/source/compiling.rst

 TIDL_RELAY_IMPORT_DEBUG=2, 3
 ----------------------------

-More verbose information about importing TIDL subgraphs.
+When set to 2 or 3, verbose information about importing TIDL subgraphs is provided in addition to the information provided when the setting is 1.

 TIDL_RELAY_IMPORT_DEBUG=4
 -------------------------

-When set to 4, TIDL import will generate the output for each TIDL layer in the imported TIDL subgraph, using calibration inputs.
-They are stored in the files ``tempDir/tidl_import_subgraph<subgraph_id>.txt<layer_id><dimensions>_float.bin``.
+When set to 4, the TIDL import generates output for each TIDL layer in the imported TIDL subgraph using calibration inputs.
+This output is stored in the auto-generated ``tempDir/tidl_import_subgraph<subgraph_id>.txt<layer_id><dimensions>_float.bin`` files.

-The compilation will also generate corresponding output from running the original model on x86_64 host using TVM code generation for x86_64.
-They are stored in the files ``tempDir/tidl_<subgraph_id>_layer<layer_id>.npy``.
+The compilation also generates corresponding output from running the original model on x86_64 hosts using TVM code generation for x86_64.
+This is stored in the ``tempDir/tidl_<subgraph_id>_layer<layer_id>.npy`` files.

-A script, ``python/tvm/contrib/tidl/compare_tensors.py`` is provided to compare the two results with graphical view.
+A script, ``python/tvm/contrib/tidl/compare_tensors.py`` is provided to compare the two results with a graphical view.
+You can run the script as follows:

 .. code:: bash